7 Steps To Mindfulness Meditation For Beginners

 Top Tip: Record the steps on your phone in your voice.

-1. Read and Record: Reading the whole post should not take you more than 10 minutes.
-Once you are through, re-read the steps and record them in your voice.
-Listening in your own voice helps you concentrate and understand the entire process better.
-Later, you will find it easy to explain to others.
+• Read and Record: Reading the whole post would take around 15 minutes.
+Once done, record the steps on your mobile in your voice.
+Listening to your own voice helps you focus and perform the process better.

-2. Place and Posture: Find a comfortable place where you can focus and will not get disturbed or interrupted.
-You may sit on a chair, or a cushion on the floor, or lie down on a yoga mat.
-Place yourself in a posture that is both relaxed and alert, with your back reasonably straight if sitting.
+• Place and Posture: Find a comfortable place where you will not get disturbed or interrupted.
+You may sit on a chair, a cushion on the floor, or lie down on a yoga mat.
+Your posture should be both relaxed and alert, with your back reasonably straight if sitting.

-3. Timing: Decide how long you’re going to dedicate.
+• Timing: Decide how long you’re going to dedicate.
 Set a timer.
-You can meditate as short or as long as you like.
-Start with shorter periods, around 5-10 minutes.
+You can meditate for as short or as long as you like.
+Start with around 2-5 minutes.
+Target 10-minute sessions in 3 weeks.

-A crucial process accounting for mindfulness meditation is Interoceptive Attention (IA), which is our ability to recognize and analyze internal bodily sensations, like digestion, blood circulation, and breathing.
+A crucial process in mindfulness meditation is Interoceptive Attention (IA), our ability to recognize and analyze internal bodily sensations, like digestion, blood circulation, and breathing.
 IA in mindfulness practice increases functional neuroplasticity in the medial and anterior insula of the brain, areas that are linked to the awareness of the present moment (Craig, 2009).

 Final Words